List of Mad Men characters: Mona Sterling Pike

 Mona Sterling Pike (Talia Balsam) is Roger Sterling's first wife and the mother of his daughter, Margaret.
 During their marriage, it is not clear whether Mona is aware of Roger's multiple infidelities.
-In Season 2, Mona cares for Roger as he recovers from his heart attack and when he suffers a second heart attack in a client meeting, she berates Bert Cooper for prioritizing a client over Roger's health.
+In Season 1, Mona cares for Roger as he recovers from his heart attack and when he suffers a second heart attack in a client meeting, she berates Bert Cooper for prioritizing a client over Roger's health.
 Despite her devotion to Roger, he later leaves her for Jane Siegel.
 In "Six Month Leave," she goes to the Sterling Cooper offices and angrily blames Don for encouraging Roger to divorce her.

-However, Roger and Mona seem to be on good terms in Season 3 after their divorce as they try to manage Margaret's anxieties about her wedding and Mona even advocates for Margaret to accept Jane as a step-mother.
-In Season 5, Mona agrees to help Roger get a meeting with Ed Baxter from Corning Inc., noting that he still supports Mona and their daughter.
-In the Season 6 premiere, Roger becomes angry when he sees Mona's new husband, Bruce Pike, at Roger's mother's memorial service but the two reconcile in Season 7's "The Monolith," when they to try to bring Margaret home after she abandons her family to become a hippie.
-Mona quickly gives up on Margaret while Roger stays the night and attempts to understand Margaret's new lifestyle.
-Mona is last seen watching the 1969 moon landing with Roger and their grandson Ellery.
+Roger and Mona seem to be on good terms in Season 3 after their divorce as they try to help Margaret's anxieties over her wedding; Mona even advocates for Margaret to accept Jane as a step-mother.
+In Season 5, Mona helps Roger get a meeting with Ed Baxter from Corning Inc., noting that he still supports Mona and their daughter.
+In the Season 6 premiere The Doorway, Roger gets angry when he sees Mona's new husband, Bruce Pike, at Roger's mother's memorial service but the two reconcile in Season 7s "The Monolith", when they to try to bring Margaret home after she had run off to become a hippie.
+Mona quickly gives up while Roger stays the night and attempts to understand Margaret.
+Mona is last seen watching the 1969 Moon landing with Roger and their grandson Ellery.

 Bethany Van Nuys

 Bethany Van Nuys (Anna Camp) is a friend of Jane Sterling's who resembles Betty Draper.
 On their first date in the Season 4 premiere, she explains that she is an actress and is working as a supernumerary at the Metropolitan Opera.
-Don dates her periodically throughout Season 4 but Bethany notes that he doesn't seem particularly interested in her.
+Don dates her periodically throughout season 4, but she notes that he does not seem particularly interested in her.
 In "The Summer Man", they run into Betty at a restaurant and Bethany seems pleased with Betty's jealousy.
 Later, Bethany performs oral sex on Don in the taxi ride back to her apartment and promises, "To be continued."
-In his journal, Don writes that he believes that was a rehearsed line.
-Of Bethany, he writes: "She's a sweet girl, and she wants me to know her, but I already do.
+In his journal, Don writes that he believes that was a rehearsed line; he continues, "She's a sweet girl, and she wants me to know her, but I already do.
 People tell you who they are but we ignore it, because we want them to be who we want them to be."
 He stops seeing her in favor of Dr. Faye Miller.
 At the end of Season 4, Bethany is mentioned again when Don tells Betty he is getting remarried; Betty assumes his new fiancée is Bethany.